-If you need service, first see the "If You Need Service or Assistance" section of this book.
-After checking "If You Need Service or Assistance," additional help can be found by calling our Consumer Assistance Center telephone number, 1-800-253-1301, from anywhere in the U.S.A.
+If you need service, first see the "Service and Assistance" section of this book.
+After checking "Service and Assistance," additional help can be found by calling our Consumer Assistance Center telephone number, 1-800-253-1301, from anywhere in the U.S.